nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-installation.md

 Those features **are automatically disabled** for the full instance when the Nuxeo Retention Management addon is added to Nuxeo Server (the related facets and the **file** schema are disabled).
 So, once the addon is installed, there is no way to add a comment, an attachment or to create a version to a document, whether they are standard documents or records.

-## Warnings
+//TODO move below to functional side for each mode

 ### Irreversibility of Some Actions

-//TODO better used as a table?
-//TODO not clear and depends on retention mode, needs to be detailed

-Due to the SEC 17a-4 regulation requirements regarding records preservation, most of the actions related to the retention are **not reversible**:
+To allow compliance with the SEC 17a-4 regulation requirements regarding records preservation, most of the actions related to the retention are **not reversible** when using enforced retention:

 - There is no way to roll back the application of a retention rule to a document, even as an administrator (in standard mode, records can be undeclared in specific conditions).
 - There is no way to shorten a retention duration, even as an administrator.